Which place is cheaper, San Francisco or Big Sur?

 The winter attracts plenty of travelers to both Big Sur and San Francisco.
 Furthermore, most visitors come to San Francisco for the museums, the shopping scene, the theater shows, and the cuisine during these months.

 In January, Big Sur is generally around the same temperature as San Francisco.
-Temperatures in Big Sur average around 51°F (11°C), and San Francisco stays around 50°F (10°C).
+Daily temperatures in Big Sur average around 51°F (11°C), and San Francisco fluctuates around 50°F (10°C).

 In January, Big Sur usually receives less rain than San Francisco.
 Big Sur gets 2.3 inches (58 mm) of rain, while San Francisco receives 3.8 inches (96 mm) of rain each month for the winter.